rachelngordon/rachelngordon.github.io/_pages/1_about.md

 Although I loved where I grew up, I always knew I wanted to move to a city eventually...

-**Moved to Chicago for school in 2019** and fell in love with this city.
+**I moved to Chicago for school in 2019** and fell in love with the city.
 I'm so grateful to call this place home.

 I majored in Statistics at Loyola University Chicago and met some of my best friends, including my partner Stephen.